-We recommend that you use it to start your engine and other high drain for a short time (eg. a bow thruster), but not for anything else.
+We recommend using it to start your engine and anything that requires a lot of power for a very short time, but not for so much else.

-They are extremely vibration resistant and therefore they are good for car / boat / camping
+They are very vibration resistant and therefore they are good in cars/boats/campers

-They lack a little on the ability to receive and deliver power quickly and therefore they are not quite as good for wind generators as AGM, but they are better at coping with being discharged deeper and if you need that, you should look at GEL.
-Eg. for a house to run offgrid, with primarily solar cells.
+They sometimes lack the ability to receive power quickly and therefore they are not quite as good at wind turbines as AGM/Lithium, but they are better at coping with deeper discharges and if you need it, you should look at GEL.
+Eg. to a Offgrid house.

-Below you can see the batteries that are Energig tested,is a high quality product and are what we recommend:
+Below you can see the batteries that Energig has tested and which is of high quality and that we stand for:

 12V Battery AGM deep cyclePrice €56 – €491 VAT included Select options